 The Architectural Design of iOS

-Lower layers give the basic services which all application relies on and higher-level layer gives sophisticated graphics and interface related services.
+Lower layers give the basic services that all application relies on and the higher-level layer gives sophisticated graphics and interface-related services.
 Apple provides most of its system interfaces in special packages called frameworks.
 Every layer has a set of Frameworks which the developer uses to construct the applications.

 iOS has many features like interface (The iOS user interface is based upon direct manipulation, using multi-touch gestures such as swipe, tap, pinch, and reverse pinch.
 Interface control elements include sliders, switches, and buttons.).
 The Home Screen (The home screen, rendered by SpringBoard, displays application icons and a dock at the bottom where users can pin their most frequently used apps.), There is Notification Center, Folders, System font, Siri (It is an intelligent personal assistant integrated into iOS.
 The assistant uses voice queries and a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Internet services.) , And much more.